Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Light Sensor** : Virus III by Design By Sopon
 <image src = "https://github.com/Snackels/WRO_Future-Engineer_Sunflower/assets/92850241/c5e46679-3c1e-49af-be01-14741f34a90c.png" width = "400">

-Light sensors are crucial for robots to navigate and give orders to other components.
-To make this process more efficient, two different colors, red and blue, are used for these lines.
-This color choice enables the robot to not just detect the lines but also distinguish between red and blue lines.
-This additional information helps the robot determine the number of laps it has completed around the race field, making it smarter and better equipped to compete in the race.
 <br><br>

 - ## **GyroCompass** :GY-25

   <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/ed4a0af9-6420-498d-9d8f-a17c8bb455b0.png" width = "400">

-This component equips the robot with the ability to discern its current orientation, thereby enabling it to determine the appropriate direction for turning.

 ### Specification
 - Measuring range of axes: -180 to +180 degrees